AhmedFarrukh/DeepLearning-EdgeComputing/README.md

 ### Measure inference time on a Raspberry Pi (through Chameleon)
 First, you'll run the `reserve_edge.ipynb` notebook to reserve a Raspberry Pi 4 device on Chameleon, initiate a container and configure it with the software needed to run this experiment.
 Next, you'll set up a Jupyter notebook server on the container, and create an SSH tunnel between your local device and the Jupyter notebook server.
-Finally, you'll open the notebook server in your local browser and run the sequence of notebooks you see there.
+Finally, you'll open the notebook server in your local browser and run the `measuring_inference_times.ipynb` notebook you see there.

 To get started, open the Jupyter Interface in Chameleon, initiate a terminal and run the following in the terminal:
 ```